-Municipal water supply is relatively inexpensive, and when considered against complete lack of water – looks very cheap.
+Municipal water supply is relatively inexpensive and looks very cheap when considered against a complete lack of water.

-I have a personal experience of this type of issue.
+I have a personal experience with this type of issue.

 I was on holiday in New Zealand with my family staying in a small town, when salt water was dragged into the municipal water supply due to poor operational decision-making.

-The municipal water was completely undrinkable.
+The municipal water was utterly undrinkable.
 We purchased bottled water to meet our needs.

-Obviously, the cost of the bottled water was much higher than using the municipal supply for that period.
+The cost of bottled water was much higher than the municipal supply for that period.

-I knew the chief engineer of that municipality, and so I kept in touch with the follow-up actions.
+I knew that municipality’s chief engineer, so I kept in touch with the follow-up actions.

 The operational costs of urgent remediation were high, with the entire network needing to be thoroughly flushed.

-An entirely new water treatment plant was built in record time (and high cost), with waivers on the usual permit requirements due to the emergency.
+An entirely new water treatment plant was built in record time (and high cost), with waivers on the usual permit requirements.

-The emergency response to this incident was effective at one level, in that the problem was resolved fairly quickly (within 6 months).
+The emergency response to this incident was effective at one level, in that the problem was resolved relatively quickly (within 6 months).